 Help us to get to know you through your essays.
 We pay particular attention to your writing skills.
-In addition to the Common Application essay, you will be asked to submit the Writing Supplement.
+In addition to the Common Application essay, you have the option of submitting a writing supplement.
 These essays help us understand how your goals and interests fit with our community and what you intend to do with the opportunities a Dickinson education will provide.

 Letters of Recommendation

 Letters of recommendation, translated into English, allow the admissions committee to better understand how you are viewed in your school's environment.
 We require one recommendation from your guidance counselor, adviser or principal, and one (two preferred) from a teacher.
 These letters provide us with insight into your achievements, motivation and character.
 They should tell us how you are perceived by your instructors and your peers.

 Required Standardized Test Scores